concilify/stackage-aws-lambda-dotnet-new/templates/LambdaPackage-CSharp/README.md

 dotnet tool install --global Stackage.Aws.Lambda.FakeRuntime
 ```

-To update to the latest version of the `Stackage.Aws.Lambda.FakeRuntime` package use the `dotnet tool update --global` command.
+To update to the latest version of the `Stackage.Aws.Lambda.FakeRuntime` package use the `dotnet new update` command.
+Be aware that this will attempt to update all dotnet new template packages.

 ```
-dotnet tool update --global Stackage.Aws.Lambda.FakeRuntime
+dotnet new update
 ```

 ### Start the Fake Runtime API